duereg/codetype/src/documents/posts/20141204-gulp-coffee-istanbul.html.md

 layout: post
 ```

-If you're not aware of your code coverage when building a serious application, if you're not building a serious app.
+If you're not aware of your code coverage when building a serious application, you're not building a serious app.

 So I love [istanbul](https://github.com/gotwarlost/istanbul) and [gulp-istanbul](https://github.com/SBoudrias/gulp-istanbul).